lm-kbc/dataset2022/README.md

 }
 ```

-### YOUR prediction files
+### 🌟🌟🌟 YOUR prediction files

 Your prediction files should be in the jsonl (json lines) format as described
 above.
-Each line of a prediction file constitutes a JSON object which should contains
+Each line of a prediction file constitutes a JSON object which must contain
 at least 3 fields to be used by the evaluation script:

 - ``SubjectEntity``: the subject entity (string)